subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >   - **Choose parameter selection level**: `Simple diploid calling`
 >
 >
->>### Comment
+>>       **Comments**:
->   Galaxy allows five levels of control over FreeBayes options, provided by the Choose parameter selection level menu option.
+>>   Galaxy allows five levels of control over FreeBayes options, provided by the Choose parameter selection level menu option.
 These are:

 >> 1.Simple diploid calling: The simplest possible FreeBayes application.
 Equivalent to using FreeBayes with only a BAM input and no other parameter options.